AFAQK007/case-demo/readMe.md

-#congartulations this is my first github repo
+#congartulations this is my first github Repo.